hard corals text index | photo index

 Family Merulinidae

 Where seen?
-This hard coral with conical bumps and forming branching colonies is rarely seen.
-Sometimes on some of our Southern islands.
+This hard coral with conical bumps and forming branching colonies is sometimes seen on some of our undisturbed Southern islands.

 Features: Colonies (15-20cm) bushy.
 An open tangle of thick, short cylindrical branches, often arising from an encrusting base.
 The unique feature of these Hydnophora corals are the small conical mounds (0.5cm or smaller), called monticules (also hydnae or hydnophores), that form where the corallite walls of adjacent polyps fuse together.
 Polyps have short blunt tentacles that surround the base of each monticule.
 The tentacles that are usually extended only at night.
-Those seen were baby blue.
+Colours seen include blue and brown.

 Raffles Lighthouse, Jun 07